Athletes: Gaining Weight in a Healthy Way

 • You can indeed be an excellent athlete without being bulky!
 Work on your athletic skills and optimize around being lean, light, agile and quick.

-• Don't make 500 to 1000 calories per day a life-long habit.
+3. Once you have hit your weight goal, remember to pull back on calories.
 Adjust your calorie needs as your workouts and performance requirements change.